MCamp859/hello-world/wza-README.md

 Extend the reference implementation to:

 -   Detect other types of PPE, such as boots, with other DL models.
 -   Add distance detection by adding calibration parameters and logic.
 -   Support work zone manager alerts and notifications by extending the reference Cloud Dashboard.

 ## Learn More

 To continue your learning, see the following guides and software resources:

+-   For additional reference implementations, visit [Edge Insights for Fleet](https://www.intel.com/content/www/us/en/developer/topic-technology/edge-5g/edge-solutions/fleet-recipes.html?s=Newest).
 -   [Intel® Distribution of OpenVINO™ toolkit documentation](http://docs.openvinotoolkit.org/2019_R3/index.html)

 ## Known Issues